Supercharged Websites That Create a Surge of Hungry Buyers

 Building a website in today’s world is actually very easy.
 Almost anyone can do it.
 And here lies the problem… almost anyone does do it.
-The problem is that most do it very badly or use simplified technology (such as online website builders), that lack the flexibility and power for proper digital marketing.
+Unfortunately, most do it very badly or use simplified technology (such as online website builders), that lack the flexibility and power for proper digital marketing.

 Digital marketing needs to be considered first.
-This way we can ensure that the website is designed and built in a way that will meet the demands of the marketing strategies used to promote the site once it is finished.
+This way we can ensure that the website is designed and built in a way that will meet the demands of the marketing strategies used to promote it once finished.

 How important is this?

-Well, as a business we never wanted to get into web design.
-That was never our intention when we started out.
+Well, as a business we never set out to provide web design services.
 We are marketers.
-But here was the problem… most digital marketing only works well if the website is designed correctly – and just about every website we saw was not designed well.
+But here was the problem… digital marketing only works well if the website is designed correctly – and just about every website we saw was not.

 But most importantly, the site needs to convert.